If you can’t find the answer to your question, send an e-mail to us by clicking here and we will answer within 24 hours.

-The filters designed for green dyes (like GFP/SYBR green filter) are the most sensitive.
-However, EtBr filter and simply UV-light without any filter can be used as well.
+Filters designed for green dyes (like a GFP/SYBR green filter) are the most sensitive.
+For Midori Green Advance and Midori Green Direct, an EtBr filter or just UV-light without any filter are also acceptable.

-Q14 – Is it possible to add Midori Green when agarose is dissolved in TAE buffer with on the hot plate and magnetic stirrer during the heating process?
+Q14 – Is it possible to add Midori Green to agarose dissolved in TAE buffer during the heating process?

-Q15 – Does Midori Green perform with low concentration of DNA?
+Q15 – Does Midori Green detect low DNA concentrations?

 Q16 – Does Midori Green interfere with downstream applications?

-Avoid leaving Midori Green in downstream solution.
-You may purify the DNA with a purification kit.
+It may, depending upon the application.
+To avoid Midori Green in downstream processing steps you may first purify the DNA with a purification kit.

 Q17 – Can Midori Green be used for pulse field gel electrophoresis?